praetorian-inc/noseyparker/README.md

 ## Overview

-Nosey Parker is a command-line tool that finds secrets and sensitive information in textual data.
-It is useful both for offensive and defensive security testing.
+Nosey Parker is a CLI tool that finds secrets and sensitive information in textual data.
+It has been designed for offensive security (e.g., red teams), though can also be useful for defensive security testing.
+It has found secrets in hundreds of offensive security engagements at [Praetorian](https://praetorian.com).

 **Key features:**
 - It natively scans files, directories, and Git repository history
-- It uses regular expression matching with a set of [160 patterns](crates/noseyparker/data/default/builtin/rules) chosen for high signal-to-noise based on experience and feedback from offensive security engagements
+- It uses regular expressions with [160 patterns](crates/noseyparker/data/default/builtin/rules) chosen for high signal-to-noise based on feedback from security engineers
-- It deduplicates its findings, grouping matches together that share the same secret, which in practice can reduce review burden by 100x or more compared to other tools
+- It deduplicates findings, grouping matches that share the same secret, which reduces review burden by 10-1000x or more
-- It is fast: it can scan at hundreds of megabytes per second on a single core, and is able to scan 100GB of Linux kernel source history in less than 2 minutes on an older MacBook Pro
+- It is fast: it can scan hundreds of megabytes per second on a single core
 - It scales: it has scanned inputs as large as 20TiB during security engagements

-An internal version of Nosey Parker has found secrets in hundreds of offensive security engagements at [Praetorian](https://praetorian.com).
-The internal version has additional capabilities for false positive suppression and a rule-free machine learning-based detection engine.
-Read more in blog posts [here](https://www.praetorian.com/blog/nosey-parker-ai-secrets-scanner-release/) and [here](https://www.praetorian.com/blog/six-months-of-finding-secrets-with-nosey-parker/).

 ## Installation